echoir-oss/client/README.md

 # client
-Echoir's desktop client built using Tauri.
+Echoir's desktop client built using Tauri and Solid.